Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 * You are also able to change Yoshi's color from within the Partners menu.
 Upon changing it, you must respawn Yoshi for the changes to take effect.
 This is done by either swapping partners, entering pipes, or bringing Yoshi out via the menu itself.

 ### Settings
 This menu allows you to save and load various settings.
 The settings are stored on a separate save file on the memory card.
+The menu gives you the option to save the settings to either of the memory card slots.
 The current settings included are as follows:
 * Which Cheats are active
 * Cheats button combinations
 * Which Displays are active
 * Displays button combinations
 * Memory Watches (See below)
 * Memory Editor settings (See below)

+It should also be noted that the settings will be loaded automatically at boot, assuming that a settings file is present on one of the memory cards.
+If settings files exist on both memory cards, then the one in Slot A will be used.

 ### Memory
 This menu allows you to view and edit parts of the game's memory.
 The current options in this menu are as follows: